Birds of Kauai Feature image

 39 Must-See Birds of Kauai: A Colorful Hawaiian Experience

-Each bird that we saw had its own character, so every person who laid eyes on it felt a warm palette.
-Away from the bustle of city life, where Kauai wild birds are protected from disturbance and one may appreciate the beauty and variety of Hawaii ‘s birdlife.
+Each bird that we saw had its own character and so every person who laid eyes on it felt a warm palette.
+Kauai is away from the bustle of city life and here wild birds are protected from disturbance and one may appreciate the beauty and variety of Hawaii ‘s birdlife.

 A beautiful member of Kauai Birds "Red-tailed tropic bird"